Accident or Illness On Board a Cruise Ship?

 Package Holiday Cruise Accidents

-If your cruise departed from a foreign destination without any intermediate ports of call then you may be able to rely on the Package Travel Regulations 1992 to pursue a claim assuming the tour operator is a UK company.
+If your cruise departed from a foreign destination without any intermediate ports of call then you may be able to rely on the Package Travel and Linked Travel Arrangements Regulations 2018 to pursue a claim assuming the tour operator is a UK company.

 Many holidaymakers have additional legal rights.
-If the holiday was a package holiday protected by the Package Travel [Etc] Regulations 1992 then a claim for compensation for an injury caused during the cruise can be pursued against the tour operator who is responsible for their suppliers – including cruise operators.
+If the holiday was a package holiday protected by the Package Travel and Linked Travel Arrangements Regulations 2018 then a claim for compensation for an injury caused during the cruise can be pursued against the tour operator who is responsible for their suppliers – including cruise operators.

 Also, if the cruise was purchased for using a credit card (not a debit or charge card) and the price of the cruise exceeded £100 the passenger then has the choice of pursuing their credit card company instead.
 The passenger will have a ‘like’ claim for compensation against their credit card provider by virtue of Section 75(1) of the Consumer Credit Act 1974.